Judging others – is it right or wrong?

 If a friend achieves or is given something you want, putting them down can make it seem fairer to you.

-How to stop making negative judgements
+How to stop making negative judgments

 Be aware of your thoughts